vgene/bencher_scrape/README.md

 profile allows you to customize the number of nodes and the hardware type upon instantiation, so you can change those according to cluster availability.

+If you want to create your own pre-populated data set, see the "Creating and Populating your Dataset" subsection.

 Once your experiment is ready, the `/mydata` directory should be set up with all the necessities, so all you should need to do is enter that directory and start.